You're 40something, successful, on the fast track to the top, and you should know better.

 "I wanted to be safe, so I got rich."

 "Loved 'em all, even the ones that were bastards, loved him most of all… would'a done him for free… hell, I did, once.
-But I didn't understand the price…" his voice trails off into the darkness followed by a soft snore.
+But I didn't understand the price…" Billy's voice trails off into the darkness followed by a soft snore.

 "Being rich didn't mean much after all: the cancer's caught up with me again."